Linux Server IP Important Commands

 WARNING – Do not run nmcli

-for the remotely connected systems.
+networking off for the remotely connected systems.
 This will disable

 the NetworkManager network connections on the machine and you will lose